sgoedecke/gatsby-blog/content/blog/programmer-archetypes/index.md

 The strengths of a grinder are obvious: they do a lot of work.
 The weaknesses are also pretty straightforward: when a grinder burns out, they burn out _hard_.
 In my experience, grinders also tend to be pretty high-strung, since operating with intensity for a long time puts strain on the whole system.
 If it's not obvious from the way I'm writing about this, I don't think being a grinder is sustainable as a general mode of operating (of course I'd say that, since I'm a coaster by nature).
 I've met a lot of junior engineers who are grinders, but very few staff+ engineers.
 I think that's no accident.
 You either learn to dial it back a bit in the first 5-10 years or you flame out of the industry entirely.

-## Conflict
+## Summary

-I think a lot of programmer arguments bottom out in a cultural clash between believers and grifters, or between coasters and grinders.
-But it's useful to have a mix of these types of engineers.
-If you're a grifter, you need to figure out how to work with believers, because an all-grifter company isn't the kind of place you want to work.
-If you're a grinder, you need to figure out how to work with coasters, because you're likely to become one at some point if you want to stay in the industry (or at minimum many of your peers will).
+* If you're a grifter, you need to figure out how to work with believers, because an all-grifter company isn't the kind of place you want to work.
+* If you're a grinder, you need to figure out how to work with coasters, because you're likely to become one at some point if you want to stay in the industry (or at minimum many of your peers will).

 [^1]: If you work in a very agreeable team and don't think this is true, go read the Hacker News comments on a randomly-chosen article.